applewjr/heroku_apps/README.md

 - Implemented Google Forms and Google Sheets API integration for real-time data import to allow for immediate analysis
 - Applied data cleaning techniques to prepare espresso brewing data from Google Sheets, ensuring high-quality inputs for model training and analysis
 - Utilized the K-Nearest Neighbors (KNN) machine learning algorithm, including tuning hyperparameters and evaluating model performance, to predict optimal espresso brewing parameters
+  - KNN was chosen because it is lightweight (I want to run the model live), non-linear, good for small sample sizes
 - Engineered a system for dynamic data visualization, including 3D scatter plots, to facilitate in-depth exploratory data analysis and insights discovery
 - Designed and implemented a data pipeline that incorporates data import, cleaning, analysis, and visualization
+- Data cached for short term use to minimize Google API calls
 - Long term data storage managed in MySQL
 - In case anyone is curious, my ideal medium roast espresso as of this writing is 17.1 grams in, 32.9 grams out, in 27 seconds